nf-core/stableexpression/README.md

 ## More advanced usage

-For more specific scenarios, like:
+For more specific scenarios, such as:

-- **fetching only specific conditions**
+- **fetching datasets related to specific conditions only**
 - **using your own expression dataset(s)**

 please refer to the [usage documentation](https://nf-co.re/stableexpression/usage).